 The Company has arranged appropriate directors and officers liability insurance in respect of legal action against Directors.
 In addition, each Director or other officer of the Company shall be entitled to be indemnified out of the assets of the Company against all losses or liabilities which he or she may sustain or incur in or about the execution of the duties of his or her office or otherwise in relation thereto in accordance with the Articles of Association.

 Mr. Kwok Ping-luen, Raymond is the Chairman and Managing Director of the Company.
 This is at variance with code provision A.2.1 of the Code, which provides that the roles of chairman and chief executive should be separate and should not be performed by the same individual.

-Although the positions of Chairman and Managing Director are not separate, the powers and authorities have not been concentrated as all major decisions have been made in consultation with members of the Board and appropriate Board committees, as well as top management.
-In addition, there are three Non-Executive Directors and seven Independent Non-Executive Directors on the Board offering their experience, expertise, independent advice and views from different perspectives.
+Although the positions of Chairman and Managing Director are not separate, the powers and authorities have not been concentrated as all major decisions have been made in consultation with the Board and appropriate Board committees, as well as top management.
+In addition, there are three Non-Executive Directors and eight Independent Non-Executive Directors on the Board offering their experience, expertise, independent advice and views from different perspectives.
 The Board is therefore of the view that there are adequate balance of power and safeguards in place.

 The Chairman is primarily responsible for leading the Board and ensuring that it functions effectively and smoothly.
 Directors are encouraged to participate actively in all Board and committee meetings of which they are members.

 During the year ended 30 June 2018, the Chairman held a meeting with the Non-Executive Directors (including the Independent Non-Executive Directors) without the presence of the Executive Directors.